radar/ryanbigg.com/_posts/2025-10-05-hanami-for-rails-developers-1-models.markdown

 hanami db migrate
 ```

+This creates our table, and creates a structure file at `config/db/structure.sql`.
+This is in SQL format, as Hanami's belief is that we should represent database structure in terms a database should understand.

 With our table now existing in our database, we need something to insert and read data from that table.
 That "something" is called a relation.

 ### Relations

+A relation in Hanami is used as a class to store the relational logic of your queries.
+As Hanami's own documentation says:

+> Relations own the responsibility of querying your database.

 We can generate a relation using this command: